50155 - CRIMINAL LAW - MODULE II (PATHS OF INTERNATIONALIZATION)

 - The Harmonization of National Criminal Laws through International Conventions and EU Instruments: Patterns of Interaction.

-The performance of the students who attend the course are assessed on a three-step basis, taking into account the evaluation of the group assignments, the individual class participation and the results of the written exam, according to the rules that are explained in detail in the class agreement.
+The performance of students who attend the course is assessed on a three-step basis, taking into account the evaluation of the group assignments, the individual class participation and the results of the written exam, according to the following rules: